P-p-H-d/mlib/README.md

 - `M_NAMING_LAST_P` - The `_last_p` group of functions.

 You should re-define them prior to including any of the library header files.
-Note, that this names are overridden globally, once and for all of the entities.
+Note, that this names are overridden globally, once and for all of the available user- and "system"-level entities.

 Example: